Santa Cruz County, California: Economy

 In the 19th century, Santa Cruz's economy was based on milling lumber, making lime cement from limestone, and tanning leather.
 By the mid 19th century, Santa Cruz was the second largest manufacturing area in the state.
 As natural resources depleted, tourism became the more important economic sector in the area.

 In 1989, Santa Cruz was named as a surplus labor area by the U.S. Department of Labor.
 A surplus labor area has an unemployment rate 20% higher than national unemployment.
-As of 2018, Santa Cruz City and Watsonville city are still on this list.
+As of 2024, Watsonville city was still on this list.

 10% of jobs in Santa Cruz County are food producing/processing jobs.
 These employees make less than an average of $10 an hour.

 As of 2003, 21% of residents work outside of Santa Cruz County.
 This is down form the 28% outside employment rate of 1989.

 The agriculture businesses are significant enough to be prominent in local politics, where they influence issues of water, pesticide use, and labor.

 There are mandated living wages for Santa Cruz county, and individually in the cities of Watsonville and Santa Cruz.
 These occurred after The Santa Cruz Living Wage Coalition campaigned to set up ordinances.

 The low wage sector of Santa Cruz experiences workplace abuse.
 Data from 2015 show that in the county, 38% of Agricultural workers have experienced overtime pay violation, 14% of tipped workers reported tips stolen by their employers, and 50% of service sector workers reported violations on receiving breaks.
 It is California law for employers to make written workplace policies available.
 However, in a county wide survey, 30% of workers reported that they did not receive an employee handbook.

 Service sector laborers have a resource for navigating labor law through the Economic Justice Alliance of Santa Cruz County, a local organization that educates community members on issues of "sustainable wages and working conditions."